 D-Day, also called the Battle of Normandy, was fought on June 6, 1944, between the Allied nations and German forces occupying Western Europe.
-To this day, over 75 years later, it still remains the largest seaborne invasion in history.
+To this day, 77 years later, it still remains the largest seaborne invasion in history.
 Almost three million troops crossed the English Channel from England to Normandy to be used as human cannon fodder in an invasion of occupied France.

 Among the young men who stepped off those boats, in a hail of gunfire, was a fellow named Edward, whom everyone called Ned, from the small town of Helena, Arkansas.
 Already in his young life, Ned had been forced to drop out of school in the sixth grade, in order to work at the local movie theatre to help support his mother, brother, and sister, faced with the ravages of the Great Depression.

 He later went on to help build the US Highway 49 Helena Bridge across the Mississippi River at Helena, Arkansas.

 He was a gentle man who loved to laugh and sing, having recorded several 78 rpm records in the do-it-yourself booths of the day.
 And now, he found himself, a Master Sergeant in an Army Engineering Unit, stepping off a boat into the unknown, watching his comrades being mercilessly gunned down around him.

 Ned, along with the rest of his unit who survived the initial assault, would go on to assist in the cleaning out of the Concentration Camps, bearing witness to man’s inhumanity to man.

 The horrors he saw had a profound effect on Ned.
 One which he would keep to himself for the remainder of his life.
 While his children knew that he served with an Engineering Unit in World War II, they did not know the full extent of his service, until they found his medal, honoring his participation in the Invasion of Normandy, going through his belongings, after he passed away on December 29, 1997.